• Skip to primary navigation

 I mentioned a few ideas in the previous paragraph about adding acidity (lemon! vinegar! tomatoes!), but there are more ways you can make these green beans your own:

-• Sweet tooth?
-Try adding a teaspoon of brown sugar into the onions and garlic…let it melt a little before stirring in the beans.
-If it’s a little dry, add back in some of the bacon grease, or add a little butter.
-The sweetness of the brown sugar would be great with the spice of the red pepper flakes.
+• Add a touch of sweetness.
+Stir a teaspoon of brown sugar into the onions and garlic; let it melt a little before stirring in the beans.
+If the mixture seems a little dry, add a bacon grease or butter.
+The sweetness of the brown sugar contrasts well with the spicy red pepper flakes.

 • Use bacon bits instead of real bacon, if you have to.
 But really, don’t.
 Please.

-• Make them Whole30 compliant: I love that some bacon is Whole30 compliant, it’s really the only way I could ever do a Whole30.
-If you choose a Whole30 compliant bacon, and don’t follow the sugar suggestion I just mentioned, this recipe is naturally compliant to the Whole30 program.
-(Definitely don’t reach for those bacon bits, though.)
+• Make them Whole30 compliant: I love that some bacon is Whole30 compliant, If you choose a Whole30 compliant bacon, and don’t follow the sugar suggestion I just mentioned, this recipe fits into a Whole30 program.

 Make-Ahead Ideas